koron/nvgd/doc/protocol-opfs.md

     *   Selecting a directory will cause DuckDB to open all files contained within that directory, recursively.
     *   See "DuckDB Integration" below for more information.

+### 4. Download the content of URL to OPFS

+Given a URL (of an NVGD), you can download its contents and save it to OPFS with a new name.

+1. Enter the URL to download (NVGD) in "Download URL".
+2. Enter the file name to save the downloaded content in "Download as".
+3. Click the “Download” button to download the contents of the URL to OPFS.

+If a file with the same name already exists, you will be asked whether to overwrite it.
+Please note that if the file is being used in other tabs, such as DuckDB Shell, overwriting may fail due to a lock.

 ## DuckDB Integration

 NVGD's OPFS interface offers seamless integration with DuckDB, allowing you to directly query files stored in OPFS using DuckDB's powerful SQL capabilities running in your browser via WebAssembly (WASM).